Covid-19 Bali / Coronavirus Update

 COVID-19 Bali Local Restrictions

-Since 1st July 2020 all public beaches in Bali are now open and accessible to the public.
-Bars, restaurants and most other tourist attractions in Bali are currently open but there are restrictions.
-Bars and Restaurants are only allowed to stay open until 9pm, and shops until 7pm.
+Since 1st July 2020 all public beaches in Bali have been open and accessible to all.
+Bars, restaurants and most other tourist attractions in Bali are mostly operating normally but are technically only allowed to stay open until 10pm, with large gatherings technically banned.

-We recommend that you check individual businesses opening hours before going out, as some have shut, or have even more limited hours, and in more remote locations many may be shut.
+We recommend that you check individual businesses opening hours before going out, as many remain shut, or have limited hours, and in particular many businesses in more remote locations may be shut.
 Currently Canggu (in particular), Batu Belig and Seminyak are the busiest locations in Bali.

 There are no check-points or any other travel restrictions on travel within Bali.